JeremyDel/himalaya-project/README.md

   $ himalaya-project-run
 ```
 # Install
-Go to `gitlab.com/{group}/himalaya-project` to see the project, manage issues,
+Go to `gitlab.com/{JeremyDel}/himalaya-project` to see the project, manage issues,
-setup you ssh public key, ...

 Create a python3 virtualenv and activate it:
 ```bash